Your session has timed out

 Tailoring is shortening.
 Avoid jargon, specific titles, and other poor resume keywords.

 You’re now ready to send resumes and cover letters that’ll be the key to unlocking desirable opportunities and scoring a word with the employer.
-Good luck!
+Now, go check out our interview tips and STAR method article to prepare for your big meeting.

 What did you think?
 Questions on resume keyword scanning software or how to insert perfect resume keywords?
 Got more advice on keywords for resumes?
 Let us know in the comments below!